Considering a vacation in South Africa? These 10 reasons to go will get you to click the confirm button!

 1. Go on safari and see the big five in all their glory

-With places to visit in South Africa such as the Kruger National Park, this is the perfect opportunity to experience the wildlife of South Africa and to see the big five in their natural environment.
+The famous Kruger National Park is a perfect opportunity to experience the wildlife of South Africa and to see the big five in their natural environment.
 To immerse yourself in this unique experience, you can stay in safari tents to remain connected to nature throughout your safari adventure.
 As well as seeing the big five on safari, you can visit sanctuaries operated by the Born Free Foundation that cares for lions and leopards that have been rescued from captivity.
 They also offer education about animal conservation.
 In South Africa, wildlife isn’t confined to national parks and safari experiences.
-If you head to Simon’s Town, just over the mountain from Cape Town, you can walk along the coastline of Boulder’s Beach and see 2500 penguins that have colonized the site.
+If you head to Simon’s Town, just over the mountain from Cape Town, you can walk along the coastline of Boulder’s Beach and see protected 2500 penguins that have colonized the site.

 2. So many activities and things to do in South Africa!